Managing unreasonable conduct by a complainant workshop

 Learn what an effective system for managing complaints is and how to put it in place.

-If you need help choosing training that best meets your needs, contact our Community Education and Training Unit.
+If you need help choosing training that best meets your needs, contact our Training and Engagement Unit.